Standardizing Your API with Laravel Response Macros

 Defining the Macro

 You typically define macros in the boot method of a ServiceProvider.
-Here, we extend the api method.
+Here, we extend the facade with a custom api method.

 Response::macro('api', function ($data) {